NYUAD-CRC/crc-docs/source/hpc/system/index.rst

       - 24
       - 128
       - 480GB
-      - 1 (A100)
+      - 1/2 (Nvidia A100)
-      - New HPC GPU nodes with one A100 card each
+      - New HPC GPU nodes with two nodes have only one GPU card each, rest of them have 2 cards each
     * - Dalma Compute
-      - 375
+      - 432
-      - 28
+      - 28/40
-      - 112 GB
+      - 128 GB / 512 GB
       - None
       - Small jobs < 28 CPUs will be sent to Dalma
     * - Bigmem
-      - 3
+      - 4
-      - 64
+      - 32/63/72
       - 1 TB / 2TB
       - None
-      - Use when memory requirement per node is greater than 500GB
+      - Used when memory requirement per node is greater than 500GB
     * - :doc:`Dalma GPU<gpu_nodes>`
       - 14
       - 40
-      - 360 GB
+      - 360 GB / 1 TB
       - 2/8 (Nvidia V100)
-      - Two nodes have 8 GPU cards each, rest of them have 2 each
+      - Two nodes have 8 GPU cards each, rest of them have 2 cards each
     * - :doc:`Visual<visual_nodes>`
       - 4
-      - 38
+      - 32
       - 112 GB
       - 2 (Nvidia Quadro P4000)
       - Used for GUI